mingw4/cs225-flight-simulator/README.md

 	  This part is used to find the shortest path based on the airport and flight data.
 - Complex or Uncovered Options
   1. Landmark Path (required)
-    To find the shortest path a-b through c
+    To find the shortest path a-b through cㄡ
     This part is used to implement the landmark feature.
   2. Graphical output on projected onto a world map (optional) This part is about visual output.